 Which variables can I use in automatic messages?

-That depends on the automatic message - the main difference is message templates for Lottery & Offers always have a school event associated with them - whereas the other message templates do not.
-This means Lottery & Offers have school variables you can make use of, while General templates don't - because by the time General messages are sent, we don't necessarily know of a single school they're associated with.
+That depends on the automatic message.
+The main difference is message templates for Lottery & Offers always have a school event associated with them, whereas the other message templates do not.
+This means Lottery & Offers have school variables you can make use of while General templates don't.
+This is because at the time General messages are sent, we don't necessarily know of a single school they're associated with.

 General messages variables